spectrocloud/librarium/docs/docs-content/integrations/harbor-edge.md

 ## Versions Supported

 :::info
 The Harbor Edge-Native Config pack is a system application pack.
 When you provision a cluster with a profile that includes this pack, Palette automatically chooses the latest version of Harbor supported by Palette to install on the cluster.
-You cannot manually choose a version for this pack.
+You cannot manually choose a version of this pack.
 :::

 <Tabs>